cavoq/Cavoq/README.md

 - 👋 Hi, I’m @Dav3o
-- 👀 I’m interested in Cybersecurity, Networking and Software Development
+- 👀 I’m interested in Math, Cybersecurity, Networking and Software Development
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: you can send an email to Davidstromberger99@gmx.de